weixian-zhang/FoodTruckJunkie/README.md

 Furthermore, authorization module need to store every feature of the system as *action/operation* (UI element or URL paths) in order to process them with policies to derive the permission, hence, making authorization very intimate to the system, yet holds no domain functional value.

 I personally believe that OAuth can be the "first layer" of authorization, and with OAuth we can get a nice secured Access Token packed with user-specifc claims.
 Claims can contains both roles and other attributes like department, job title and more.
-These are the perfect infomation setup to Role-Based and Attribute-Based Access Control, RBAC + ABAC.
+These are the perfect data setup to Role-Based and Attribute-Based Access Control, RBAC + ABAC.

-For the "second layer " of authorization, which usually Dev teams tend to build their own for every project, I am planning to implement CanYou.
+For the "second layer " of authorization, I am planning to implement [CanYou](#appsec-hobby-projects).

 ### Azure Development Security Guidelines